-Duncan and Lynne of the CPCA Development Committee attended this presentation.
+Duncan and CoChair1 of the CPCA Development Committee attended this presentation.
 There were a number of other community associations as well as development industry members there (including some that we have worked with).
 Many questions were asked.
 However, because this is before the OMB and the Divisional court, the presentation was for public information only and not for further input.
 Rather, a recommendation is being made by Council in response to an OMB order, and the OMB will make the final decisions.

 Some highlights: The revised infill zoning by-law recommendation (in response to an OMB Decision based on an industry Appeal of the new by-law provisions) will be: